ishan10/OpenSponsorshipDevTest/README.md

-#Athlete Profile Input Form
+# Athlete Profile Input Form

-This is a full-stack, single-page application in Node and Angular 1 with a multi-step or multi-screen athlete profile form  that gathers standard demographic, sports and event data.
+This is a full-stack, single-page application in Node and Angular 1 with a multi-step or multi-screen athlete profile form that gathers standard demographic, sports and event data of Athletes.

 #Features:
 1. Create Athlete profile in multi-steps.
 2. List all created profiles.
 3. Update athlete profiles.

 #Technology Stack:
 1. Node/Express